Rangers announce £5.9m profit in latest accounts

 Rangers have reported a £5.9m profit in their accounts for the year to June.

-The latest annual accounts show an improvement on the operating loss of £23.5m in the previous reporting period.
+The latest annual figures show an improvement on the operating loss of £23.5m in the previous reporting period.

-Turnover for last season neared £87m as the men's team won the Scottish Cup and reached the Europa League final, while the sale of Nathan Patterson generated a record £11.5m fee.
+Turnover for last season neared £87m as the men's team won the Scottish Cup and reached the Europa League final, while the sale of Nathan Patterson generated an £11.5m fee.

 The women's team won SWPL1 for the first time.